10 December 2024

 Other finds include grave goods such as pottery and jewellery, while one pot that was dug up contained a chicken wing.
 A coin from the time of Emperor Vespasian, who ruled from AD69 to AD79, and a piece of carved bone, most likely from a knife handle, were also uncovered.

-> Archaeologists find graves of high status Romans in Somerset
+> Archaeologists find graves of high status Romans in Somerset18 December 2019

 Archaeologists from the University of Cincinnati have discovered two royal tombs in Greece containing engraved jewellery and artefacts dating back more than 3,000 years.
 The finds include a gold ring depicting bulls flanked by sheaves of barley and a gold pendant featuring the likeness of the Egyptian goddess Hathor.